-The City of Victoria has a plan to deal with homelessness.
+Whether you can sleep in a car while drunk is even more relevant, now that the City of Victoria believes letting people sleep in cars would be a good a plan to deal with homelessness.
 Like so many lawmakers before them, city officials are trying to come with novel and effective solutions to a housing crisis that has engulfed many communities in Canada.
 Their bright idea?
 To allow people to be sleeping in vehicles as if they were homes.

 Thanks to the city’s Streets and Traffic Bylaw, sleeping in a vehicle overnight while parked on city property is currently illegal.
 The proposal has the support of the city’s mayor and is making its way through council.
 If approved, people will be allowed to be sleeping in vehicles on public streets while vacancy rates are low.